-Identify and develop decision-making ability in your managers, high-potential individuals and leaders
+We help you identify and develop incisive decision-making abilities in your high-pot employees and business leaders

 How long will your company survive if your staff continues to make poor decisions that cost you a fortune?

-The Watson-Glaser Critical Thinking Appraisal is the leading critical thinking test used to assess and develop decision making skills of your employees.
-Several successful organizations and universities across the world use the Watson-Glaser to hire great managers, develop high-potential employees, shortlist leaders for their succession pipeline and admit students into challenging programs.
+The Watson-Glaser Critical Thinking Appraisal (W-GCTA) is the leading critical thinking ability instrument used to assess and hone problem-solving and decision making skills of your employees.
+Several successful organizations and universities across the world use the Watson-Glaser to hire able managers, develop high-potential employees, shortlist leaders for their succession pipeline and admit students into demanding career programs.

-- Competency areas - Judgment, problem solving, decision-making, creativity
+- Competency areas – Judgment, problem solving, decision-making, creativity, innovation

 - Administration type – Online

 - Test duration – 35 to 50 minutes

-The Watson-Glaser is the gold standard for measuring and developing critical thinking ability, the foundation of better decision making, problem solving, and career success in the 21st century.
+The Watson-Glaser is the gold standard for measuring and developing critical thinking ability, the pivotal plinth for superior decision making, problem solving, and career success in the 21st century.

 The Watsob-Glaser Crtical Thinking Appraisal consists of: